The Western Davenport Water Control District was declared under the Water Act in 2007.

 It has an estimated population of about 1,000 people, most of whom live in the community of Ali Curung.

-Centred on the traditional lands of the Kaytetye, but also encompasses parts of the country of the Alyawarr, Warramungu, and Warlpiri peoples.
+It is centred on the traditional lands of the Kaytetye, but also encompasses parts of the country of the Alyawarr, Warramungu, and Warlpiri peoples.

 The main local economic activities are pastoralism, irrigated horticulture and tourism.